-Priscilla Telmon & Vincent Moon are a collaborating artist duo working as independent filmmakers and sound-explorers.
-Together they produce ethnographic experimental films and music recordings, that are based on material collected from their numerous travels.
+Priscilla Telmon & Vincent Moon are a collaborating multidisciplinary artist duo working as independent filmmakers and sound-explorers.
+Together they produce ethnographic experimental films and music recordings, creative direction and curation, that are based on material collected from their numerous travels.

 Dubbed 'the re-inventor of the music video' by the New York Times, born in the digital and internet age, Vincent was the main director of the ‘Take Away Shows’ of La Blogothèque.